IntelPython/sdc/README.rst

 * For setting up Visual Studio, one might need go to registry at ``HKEY_LOCAL_MACHINE\SOFTWARE\WOW6432Node\Microsoft\VisualStudio\SxS\VS7``, and add a string value named ``14.0`` whose data is ``C:\Program Files (x86)\Microsoft Visual Studio 14.0\``.
-* Sometimes if the conda version or visual studio version being used are not latest then building SDC can throw some vague error about a keyword used in a file.
+* Sometimes if the conda version or visual studio version being used are not latest then building Intel SDC can throw some vague error about a keyword used in a file.
 So make sure you are using the latest versions.

 Running unit tests
 ------------------